 Fans of Ant-Man need to own this electronic helmet with red and blue lights, plus an intricate movie-inspired design and stunning attention to detail.

 RIP to the late, great Chadwick Boseman.
-When his T’Challa suited up as the Black Panther, he must prepare himself for combat and to defend his kingdom.
-And he does so wearing this light-up helmet, with pulsating and fixed light effects.
+When his T’Challa suited up as the Black Panther, he prepared himself for combat to defend his kingdom.
+And he did so wearing this light-up helmet, with pulsating and fixed light effects.

 This Avengers compound is centered around the building, a garage with helipad and satellite dish connected to a two-story office building complete with Avengers logos and a roof-mounted blaster.
 The set also comes with an offroader and a helicopter, as well as four minifigures (Iron Man, Captain Marvel, Nebula, and a Outrider), one microfigure (Ant-Man), and two posable larger figures (Hulk and Thanos).
 It's pricey, yes, but you also get one hell of a building experience.